nickyiliwang0000/h/react-and-firebase/events.md

 }
 ```

-Inside of `handleClick`, you'll notice we're calling a method you haven't seen before: the `setState` method. `setState` allows us to update the current state of our application by passing in an object containing the piece of state we want to update.
+Inside of `handleClick`, you'll notice we're calling a method you haven't seen before: the `setState` method. `setState` is a React method which allows us to update the current state of our application by passing in an object container the piece of state we want to update.
+In React, this is how we always want to update our state as opposed to directly altering state.
+We will explore this more in a later lesson.

 In this case, since we want to update `this.state.count`, we pass in an object with a key of `count` and a value of what we want to update `count` to, in this case, we want to set it to what it was before plus one.